mrridulasingh/all-ML-algorithm-ANN-with-PyTorch/README.md

-# Avocado Price prediction using all ML algorithm and ANN with PyTorch
+# Avocado Price prediction using ML algorithms and ANN with PyTorch

 This data was downloaded from the Hass Avocado Board website in May of 2018 & compiled into a single CSV.
 Here's how the Hass Avocado Board describes the data on their website.